 Walking.
 Walking is simple, yet powerful.
 It can help you stay trim, improve cholesterol levels, strengthen bones, keep blood pressure in check, lift your mood, and lower your risk for a number of diseases (diabetes and heart disease, for example).
 A number of studies have shown that walking and other physical activities can even improve memory and resist age-related memory loss.

 All you need is a well-fitting and supportive pair of shoes.
 Start with walking for about 10 to15 minutes at a time.
 Over time, you can start to walk farther and faster, until you're walking for 30 to 60 minutes on most days of the week.

 Kegel exercises.
 These exercises won't help you look better, but they do something just as important — strengthen the pelvic floor muscles that support the bladder.
 Strong pelvic floor muscles can go a long way toward preventing incontinence.
 While many women are familiar with Kegels, these exercises can benefit men too.

 To do a Kegel exercise correctly, squeeze the muscles you would use to prevent yourself from passing urine or gas.
 Hold the contraction for two or three seconds, then release.
 Make sure to completely relax your pelvic floor muscles after the contraction.
 Repeat 10 times.
 Try to do four to five sets a day.

 Many of the things we do for fun (and work) count as exercise.
 Raking the yard counts as physical activity.
 So does ballroom dancing and playing with your kids or grandkids.
 As long as you're doing some form of aerobic exercise for at least 30 minutes a day, and you include two days of strength training a week, you can consider yourself an "active" person.

-For additional information on this and other questions about getting started on a healthy exercise program, buy Exercise: A program you can live with, a Special Health Report from Harvard Medical School.
+For additional information on this and other questions about getting started on a healthy exercise program, buy Starting to Exercise, a Special Health Report from Harvard Medical School.